ctsit/ae_and_conmeds/README.md

 ## Requirements

-These forms require features first release in REDCap 6.7.0.
+These forms require the biontology features first released in REDCap 6.7.0.
 The forms were developed using REDCap 6.8.1.
 Each of the forms references ontologies served by http://data.bioontology.org  Access to that service requires an API key from http://bioportal.bioontology.org/  No special REDCap extensions are required.

 ## Installation